-Sir Ken Robinson explains the need for an “education revolution” to help youth succeed in our rapidly changing world.
-For years he talked about giving students the opportunity to explore their talents and search within themselves to be successful in the world.
-Joining the education revolution means that you are open to changing your current paradigms about education, which is challenging.
-You have to be open to change.
+Sir Ken Robinson explains the need for not for an education reform but for an “education revolution” to help our youth succeed in our rapidly changing world.
+For years, he talked about giving children the opportunity to explore their talents and search within themselves to find that measure of success on their own.
+Joining the education revolution means being open to changing current paradigms about education which can be very challenging.
+We need open minds and open hearts for change.
 Big change!
-I am grateful River Oak Academy has risen to the challenge.

-One of my favorite differences between a traditional school and an Acton school is the Journey Meeting.
-As a parent and a former teacher, I can honestly say I’ve never had a school conference quite like it.
-Traditionally at a conference – parents, teacher, and student review
+One of the most distinct differences between a traditional school and an Acton school is the Journey Meeting.
+Traditionally at a conference – parents, teacher, and children review

 grades in all subjects.
 They may discuss missing assignments, challenges with tests, and some behavioral issues.
-Usually, if a student’s grades are good, there simply is no conference.
-This is why so many students with good or average grades don’t get the help they need to succeed.
+Usually, if a child's grades are good, there simply is no conference.
+This is why so many children with good or average grades are not challenged.
 Or they do so at far too great a cost to their mental well-being.
 Sometimes straight ‘A’ students have struggles detrimental to their future that go completely unnoticed.
-Our grades do not define us.
+Grades do not define anyone.

-For the Journey Meeting, our son was not present.
-A progress report was presented and three categories were discussed: learning to be, learning to do, learning to learn.
-Our son was evaluated on twenty four items.
-This evaluation not only focused on his progress in core skills like math and reading, but also social-emotional learning skills like organization, relationship skills, leadership, and perseverance to name a few.
+We have 3 Journey Meetings throughout the year during which we discuss three categories : learning to be, learning to do, learning to learn.
+We evaluate children using twenty four items which not only focuses academics or core skills like math and reading, but also social-emotional learning skills like organization, relationship skills, leadership, and perseverance to name a few.

 We value a holistic approach to education, recognizing that a child has more than just academic needs.
 It helps parents understand how their child is doing in school on a whole new level.
 They are on their Hero’s Journey and we are excited to watch them grow.